Administrative Summer Residency Program

 About the Program

 The Administrative Residency Program is a 12-week summer program designed for individuals seeking to prepare for a career in Healthcare Management and to assume leadership positions in the healthcare delivery system.
-The program is open to students who are enrolled in an accredited Master's program in Health Administration, Business Administration or Public Health that requires a residency as a condition of graduation.
+The program is open to students who are currently enrolled in an accredited Master's program in Health Administration, Business Administration or Public Health.

 The purpose of the residency is to provide an introduction to the daily activities of the Vagelos College of Physicians and Surgeons from the perspective of top management.

 Whenever possible, the residency is tailored to the interests and professional needs of the student, taking into account previous experience and areas of interest.
 It is structured to provide experiential learning in an academic medical center environment within a clinical, basic science department or Institute / Center for varying lengths of time over a 12-week period.

 The objectives of the residency include the following:

 - To observe and study the role, function and style of top management individuals

 - To understand the goals and planning process of the organization and how they are determined, and to understand the priorities of the organization and how and why they were selected

 - To analyze the decision-making process at different levels of the organization